 Many of our participating poets have contributed their thoughts about what this project has meant to them.
 We treasure these responses enormously, and through them have learned much about how important community is for us as writers, and especially as poets.
 In addition, we’ve listened and adapted our project throughout the past nine years and gained over 500 alumni.
 We welcome you to listen to their experiences!

-We hope you consider reading their work, and supporting these courageous authors.
-Each took up the challenge to write a new poem every day, post it for the public to read without edit, often creating new readers of poetry in their sponsors in the process.
+We hope you consider reading their work and supporting these courageous authors.
+Each took up the challenge to write a new poem every day, post it for the public to read without edit, often creating new readers of poetry in their sponsors through the process.